In war against ISIS, civilians are the biggest losers

 "This is a very sophisticated conflict," Jonathan Henry, of Doctors Without Borders, told NBC News by phone from Iraq last week.
 "It is an urban conflict akin to World War II.
 It is very challenging to work in."

-Henry is the outgoing emergency coordinator for the organization, which is also known as Medecins San Frontiers. in West Mosul.
+Henry is the outgoing emergency coordinator for the organization, which is also known as Médecins Sans Frontières, in West Mosul.
 He said that even for MSF, which specializes in sending medical teams to conflict zones, trying to provide medical care to civilians when doctors are in range of artillery and sniper fire has not been easy.

 "The horrific theme of the conflict, where women and children are among the victims, is extremely traumatic," said Henry, who has worked for MSF for the past 12 years in places like Darfur, Ethiopia and Syria.